Fünfdimensionale Physik

 Then the relativistically shortened vector u is the cosine component of the sum vector u´+ v, which is rotated by an angle ψ into this fourth spatial dimension and is then called u*.
 This means that

-u = (u´ + v) cos ψ .
+u = (u´ + v) cos ⁡ψ .

-With (1) follows that cos ψ = 1 /[1 +(u´x ∙ v) / c2 ) .
+From the addition theorem of velocities follows that cos⁡ ψ = 1 / [1 +(u´∙ v) / c2 ] .
 (4)

 If ψ is calculated using (4) and an arc with radius u´+ v is drawn around the origin, the perpendicular from its intersection with the free leg of ψ to the x-axis determines the velocity u (see Fig. 1).